Legal cases with fixed pricing, standardized processes, and firm timelines

 There are some easy to follow ways, where not every time men can be blackmailed against these laws.
 Section 498a punishment may state that if a husband or relatives/family of the husband are found to subject the wife to cruelty, then they will be imprisoned for a jail term of three years with a liability to fine.

 According to the recent order, “Every complaint under Section 498A received by the police or the Magistrate be referred to and looked into by such committee.
 Such a committee may have interaction with the parties personally or by means of telephone or any other mode of communication including electronic communication.
-Report of such committee is given to the Authority by whom the complaint is referred to it latest within one month from the date of receipt of complaint.
+Report of such committee is given to the Authority by whom the complaint is referred to it the latest within one month from the date of receipt of the complaint.
 The committee may give its brief report about the factual aspects and its opinion on the matter.
-Till report of the committee is received, no arrest should normally be affected.
+Till report of the committee is received, no arrest should normally be effected.
 The report may be then considered by the Investigating Officer or the Magistrate on its own merit.”

 The Supreme Court had issued certain guidelines for the enforcement authorities for dealing with 498A cases in India which are: